-Basically, this formula is composed of the two milk proteins, alternating only the production method, and Albumin, the egg protein.
+Basically, this formula is made up of the two milk proteins, alternating only the production method, and Albumin, the egg protein.

-THE Concentrated whey it is the best known, it is the type of protein most used in protein supplements and it is also the one with the greatest presence in Elite Fusion 7.
+A concentrated whey is the best known, is the type of protein most used in protein supplements and is also the one with the greatest presence in Elite Fusion 7.
 It is quickly absorbed.

-THE Concentrated milk protein it is a mixture of 80% casein with 20% whey, and if you are not familiar with Casein, it is a protein with extremely slow absorption.
-The Albumin, is the protein you find in the egg, and it is also a good quality protein source, with an intermediate absorption, slower than Whey, but faster than Casein.
+A Concentrated milk protein it is a mixture of 80% casein with 20% whey, and in case you are not familiar with Casein, it is a protein with extremely slow absorption.
+Already the Albumin, is the protein found in eggs, and is also a good quality protein source, with intermediate absorption, slower than Whey, but faster than Casein.

-Then we have the Isolated milk protein and the Isolated whey, which are similar to their concentrated versions, but with less carbohydrates and fats, and more protein.
+Then we have the Isolated milk protein and the Isolated whey, which are similar to their concentrated versions, but with fewer carbohydrates and fats, and more protein.

-At the end of this matrix, we have the Micellar casein and the Hydrolyzed Whey, in which the first is a protein with extremely slow absorption, as mentioned above, and hydrolyzed Whey, which is the most expensive version of Whey and with the fastest absorption of all proteins contained in this formula, although it is the protein source with less presence in Elite Fusion 7.
+At the end of this matrix, we have the Micellar casein and the Hydrolyzed whey, where the first is a protein with an extremely slow absorption, as mentioned above, and hydrolyzed Whey, which is the most expensive version of Whey and with the fastest absorption of all the proteins contained in this formula, although it is the protein source with lower presence in Elite Fusion 7.

-All of them with good quality, and with different absorption times, which confirms the fact that Elite Fusion 7 is a gradual absorption protein supplement.
+All of them with good quality, and with different absorption times, which confirms the fact that Elite Fusion 7 is a gradually absorbed protein supplement.

-Although the protein sources are good, the list of ingredients extends well beyond proteins, and makes use of lots of products to give a good taste to this supplement.
+Although the protein sources are good, the list of ingredients goes well beyond proteins, and uses a lot of products to give this supplement a good flavor.

-From sunflower oil to the use of maltodextrin, it was already expected that the values of carbohydrates and fats would rise, as you will be able to confirm further below.
+From sunflower oil to the use of maltodextrin, it was to be expected that carbohydrate and fat values would rise, as you will be able to confirm below.

-CLA and MCT's are also present in Elite Fusion 7, although amounts are not specified, and are very likely to be present in low amounts.
+CLA and MCTs are also present in Elite Fusion 7, although quantities are not specified, and they will most likely be present in low quantities.

 Finally, this supplement also contains Vitamin C, Vitamin B6, B12 and some digestive enzymes, which is good.

-We will not go into more detail in the list of ingredients, which is already long, but if you have any questions just use the comments area below.
+We won't go into further detail on the list of ingredients, which is already long, but if you have any questions just use the comments area below.

-Each serving of this supplement weighs 45.4g and provides 23g of protein, in addition to 12g of carbohydrates and 5g of fats.
+Each dose of this supplement weighs 45.4g and provides 23g of protein, in addition to 12g of carbohydrates and 5g of fat.

-This means that Elite Fusion 7 from Dymatize is a protein supplement with a protein content of just 52.27%, meaning only half is protein.
+This means that Dymatize's Elite Fusion 7 is a protein supplement with a protein content of just 52.27%, that is, only half of it is protein.

-It is slightly higher than Syntha-6 of BSN in terms of protein, but it is still a very low value for a supplement of this type.
+It is slightly higher than Syntha-6 of BSN in protein terms, but it is still a very low value for a supplement of this type.

-As for carbohydrates, they represent 26,43% of this product, and 11% are fats.
-Although about half of the carbohydrates are fiber, it is still too high a value.
+As for carbohydrates, they represent 26.43% of this product, and 11% are fats.
+Although around half of carbohydrates are fiber, this is still too high.

-The percentage of BCAA's Elite Fusion, as you would expect, is also low, with only 10,83% of BCAA's.
+The percentage of BCAA's of Elite Fusion, as expected, it is also low, with just 10.83% of BCAA's.

-We are going to put this supplement face to face not only with BSN's already mentioned Syntha-6, but also other supplements in the same category, to facilitate the evaluation of the quality, or lack thereof, of this product.
+We are going to put this supplement head to head not only with the already mentioned Syntha-6 from BSN, but also other supplements in the same category, to make it easier to evaluate the quality, or lack thereof, of this product.

 |Elite Fusion 7||Syntha-6||Syntha-6 Edge||Total Protein||Combat Powder|

-It is the second supplement with less protein, surpassing only BSN's Syntha-6, but when it comes to carbohydrates, it is the undisputed leader.
+It is the second supplement with the least protein, surpassing only BSN's Syntha-6, but when it comes to carbohydrates, it is the undisputed leader.

-In fats, only Syntha-6 is also able to present a higher value.
+In fats, only Syntha-6 can present a higher value.

-If we compare to Total Protein from Myprotein or Combat Powder from MusclePharm, the differences in terms of protein content are minus 24.24% and 21.65%, respectively.
+If we compare to Total Protein from Myprotein or Combat Powder from MusclePharm, the differences in terms of protein content are less than 24,24% and 21,65%, respectively.

-The price used to make this assessment was that charged by the Prozis store.
+The price used to make this evaluation was that charged by the Prozis store.

 |Cost per 100g protein||5.90?|

-If you choose to purchase the Elite Fusion 7 in the 1.814g version, you have about 40 doses/shakes per bucket, where each dose will cost you 1.40?.
+If you choose to purchase the Elite Fusion 7 in the 1.814g version, you will have around 40 doses/shakes per bucket, where each dose will cost you 1.40?.